Last Updated on October 17, 2022 by Laura

 What can you do to avoid paying a fuel charge when returning a rental car full of gas?
 There are some simple steps.

 Come prepared when you contest any errant fuel charges on your rental car receipt.
-The most important thing you can do is take a picture of the gas gauge when you return the rental car.
-It will also be helpful to save the metadata that provides details, like exact location and the time you took the picture, to ensure your photo is indisputable.
+The smartest thing you can do is take a picture of the gas gauge and odometer when you return the rental car.
+This will prove that you returned the car with a full tank.
+It will also note the mileage of the car upon return.
+Save the metadata that provides details like exact location and the date and time you took the picture.

 Take a Picture of Your Gas Receipt

 Documenting where and when you refueled will provide backup when you contest wrongful fuel charges upon your rental car return.
 Make sure your receipt picture shows the gas station address, the number of gallons purchased, and the total cost.
 It will prove that you purchased fuel before returning the rental vehicle.
 Whatever fuel was used to drive a few miles from the gas station to the rental car company should not cost you extra fees.
-It sounds overboard—until you get charged two-to-three times the amount you paid at the gas station to return the car with a full tank.
+It sounds overboard—until you get charged two-to-three times what you paid at the gas station.

 Let AutoSlash Track Your Car Rental for Price Drops